Waterfalls in Iceland

 Located in the South Coast of Iceland, the Seljalandsfoss is considered to be a marvel in itself.
 This waterfall captures Iceland’s beauty in an amazing way.
 With a drop of 63 meters, viewers are guaranteed a fantastic view.
 The best feature of this waterfall however is the fact that one can actually walk behind it to witness a view that is surreal!
-Also, make sure to take the hike and actually go on top of the waterfall.
-As once you reach there, get ready to be mesmerized of the scenery which will also include a cave!
+Also, make sure to take the hike and actually go on the top of the waterfall.
+Once you reach there, get ready to be mesmerized by the scenery which will also include a cave!

 Skógafoss (one of south coast Iceland waterfalls).

 The next one on our list is from Iceland’s South Coast again.
 Skógafoss is widely popular among tourists as it is considered as one of the biggest waterfalls in Iceland.
 It stands at a staggering height of 80 meters with a width that is about 25 meters.
+Private south coast and glacier lagoon tour is now in your reach.
 Once you’re there, make sure to walk on top of the waterfall through the steel stairs.
 Once you reach on the top, there are chances you might see a rainbow in the most serene settings!
 You will need a complete set of gear as the hike is accompanied by a lot of mist.
 This is one of the most magnificent south coast Iceland waterfalls.

 Gullfoss (one of south coast Iceland waterfalls):